mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 On the open source side:

 - **Help guide architectural decisions**.
-From modernizing the way we handle styles to build new components, the future of Material-UI is discussed and planned in our public RFCs and issues.
+From modernizing the way we handle styles to building new components, the future of Material-UI is discussed and planned in our public RFCs and issues.
 You’ll be helping drive these conversations and guiding Material-UI toward the best possible solutions.
 - **Contribute to deep, meaningful refactors and feature releases**.
 Material-UI is a complex codebase.
 Meaningful features we’ve shipped recently, like a Tree View component, Slider component, they have often required a couple weeks to a month of dedicated, careful work.
 - **Reduce friction**.
 A large amount of the work of Material-UI is reducing friction and making it easier to use.
 This might involve careful API design, identifying and fixing top bugs, creating easier-to-use error messages, and writing documentation and blog posts about features you ship.
 - **Collaborate with the community**.
 Many small as well as meaningful fixes and features have been contributed by the community.
 Your role as a core team maintainer is to draw the best out of the community — to inspire those across the world to create and contribute through your reviews of their issues and pull requests.